 Send your Adoptive or Guardian Family Fee Waiver Program Verification Letter issued by DHS identifying you as an adoptive or guardian family.
 DHS provides these letters; we do not have them.
 Call DHS in Salem at 503-947-1134 for more information.

 You will receive a wallet-sized pass and bright green placard.
 The adoptive foster parent and guardian pass is valid for a maximum of four years and is renewable until the adoptive foster child’s 18th birthday.

 Mail or bring the letter or certificate to:

 We now accept special access pass applications by email.
 Scan or photograph your letter or certificate and email it to us at email@example.com.

 What happens if I arrive at a park without my Special Access Pass?

 You must pay for camping or day use up front.
 After your visit, you can apply for a refund (see below).

 If you do not yet have your pass and want to apply for a refund, send your camping or day-use receipt along with your Special Access Pass application.

 If you already have a pass, send us your camping or day-use receipt and a letter with your pass identification number.

 If you lose your pass or the green placard, you may request a replacement by sending us a letter with your name, address and home phone number.
-Effective August 1, 2016, there is a $5 charge to replace a lost pass.
+There is a $5 charge to replace a lost pass.